1950 United Kingdom general election: Campaign

-The Conservatives, having recovered from their landslide election defeat in 1945, accepted most of the welfare state and nationalisation that had taken place under the Attlee government, which included the National Health Service and the mixed economy.
-The Tory manifesto, "This Is The Road" accepted the new welfare state’s foundations but focused on the loss of freedoms and aspirations since 1945.
-Churchill claimed Attlee had not “levelled up” but had actually “levelled down”.
-The campaign essentially focused on the possible future nationalisation of other sectors and industries, which was supported by the Labour Party, and opposed by the Conservatives.
+The Conservatives, having recovered from their landslide election defeat in 1945, accepted the broad framework of the welfare state and nationalisation that had taken place under the Attlee government, which included the National Health Service and the mixed economy.
+The Conservative manifesto, This Is The Road, accepted the new welfare state's foundations but critised what it saw as the loss of freedoms and aspirations under Labour, with Churchill claiming Attlee hadn't "levelled up" but had actually "levelled down".

+The campaign essentially focused on the possible future nationalisation of other sectors and industries, which was opposed by the Conservatives but supported by Labour.
 The Liberals essentially viewed the struggle between the two parties on this issue as a class struggle.

-One of the major election issues was the rationing still in effect on petrol, confectionery and meats over five years after the end of the war.
-The Conservative Party promised to phase out rationing while Labour campaigned for its continuation.
+The Liberal Party fielded 475 candidates, more than at any general election since 1929.
+Liberal Party leader Clement Davies felt that the party had been at a disadvantage at the 1945 general election when they ran fewer candidates than needed to form a government.
+Davies arranged for the cost of running extra candidates to be offset by the party taking out insurance with Lloyd's of London against more than fifty candidates losing their deposits.

+In the event, the strategy only succeeded in causing a very marginal increase in the overall Liberal vote over the previous election (although it was still their best popular vote percentage since 1929); the number of votes per candidate declined sharply, resulting in them losing a further three seats from their already-disappointing 1945 showing.
+A total of 319 Liberal candidates lost their deposits, a record number until the 2015 general election, when candidates for the Liberal Democrats lost 335 deposits at the general election held in that year.